SC dismisses religious leader Asaram’s plea to suspend sentence in rape case on health grounds

 Senior Advocates Mukul Rohatgi and Devadatt Kamat, representing the religious leader, told the Supreme Court that Asaram needed a coronary artery bypass procedure and medical treatment for other ailments, Bar and Bench reported.
 Rohatgi added that the facilities needed for Asaram’s medical treatment were not available in Jodhpur.

 Rohatgi said that the religious leader, who is 82 years old, was willing to accept the public prosecutor’s statement that he avail treatment at the Madhavbaug Heart Hospital at Maharashtra’s Khopoli.

+The Supreme Court bench of Justices Sanjiv Khanna and Dipankar Datta asked Asaram to move the Rajasthan High Court with an application for treatment at the hospital in Maharashtra.
 The religious leader was then asked to withdraw his petition from the top court.

-A Supreme Court bench of Justices Sanjiv Khanna and Dipankar Datta asked Asaram to move the Rajasthan High Court with an application for treatment at the hospital in Maharashtra.

-The top court also said that deliberate attempts were being made by the religious leader to delay the hearing of his appeal at the Rajasthan High Court against his conviction, reported Bar and Bench.
+The bench also said that deliberate attempts were being made by Asaram to delay the hearing of his appeal at the Rajasthan High Court against his conviction, reported Bar and Bench.
 It directed the High Court to expediate the hearing.